pncfoundation/pncf_message_board/Plan.md

 - Contains Side Nav and Content

-### Footer

-- Links for main site and login for moderators

 ## Board (Home) Page
 - Contains message board for everyone to see
 - Fetches the 10 most recent messages from database
 - User can load more when they scroll down
 - Site checks for new messages every 2 minutes

+## Submission Page
+- Dedicated submission page for messages

 # Moderators